1. Compliment an Employee Complaint Against

 Answer

-• Visiting Internal Affairs to speak with an investigator
+• Meeting with an investigator

-• Completion of a complaint form
+• Completing a complaint form

-• Signing an affidavit (required by law)
+• Signing a required affidavit

-• Participation in a recorded interview with an investigator
+• Participating in a recorded interview

 Answer